NancyQuris/QA_benchmark/README.md

 }
 ~~~

+To collobrate with the new format, evaluation script was polished.
 The original evaluation script for each dataset is included as well.

 #### Unanswerable analysis
 Sample data was randomly selected to analyse reasons for unanwerable question.
 The xlsx file contains the result.